-Most of the windows are double glazed with storm windows and have aluminum frames with a thermal break.
-The glass-to-frame seals are in good condition.
+Building walls are concrete block with a poured concrete facade.
+The site has a flat roof covered with black membrane and is in fair condition.
+Most of the windows are double-pane and have metal frames.
+The glass-to-frame seals are in fair condition.
 The operable window weather seals are in fair condition, showing little evidence of excessive wear.
-Exterior doors have aluminum frames and are in good condition with undamaged door seals.
+Exterior doors have metal frames and are in good condition with undamaged door seals.
 Degraded window and door seals increase drafts and outside air infiltration.

-Roof
+Building Roof